Differentially Private Equilibrium Finding in Polymatrix Games: Introduction

 Several authors have considered the question of differentially private equilibrium computation in games.
-However, previous work was either unable to achieve high accuracy and low differential privacy budget simultaneously \citep{ye2021differentially-DP-trade-off,wang2022differentially-DP-trade-off}, or left the adversary able to infer private information from the observations \citep{wang2024ensuring-DP-general,wang2024differentially-DP-aggregative}.
+However, previous work was either unable to achieve high accuracy and low differential privacy budget simultaneously \citep{ye2021differentially-DP-trade-off,wang2022differentially-DP-trade-off}, or only achieved a weaker form of differential privacy where the adversary is still able to infer part of the private information \citep{wang2024ensuring-DP-general,wang2024differentially-DP-aggregative}.
+We defer a broader discussion on prior work to \Cref{section:related-work}.